It has been 48 hours since I experienced the scariest moment of my life.

 I looked up and saw faces.

 So many faces, asking me questions.
 So so many faces.
 I can hear them, but I can’t speak.
+I’m in some kind of fog.
 “Are you ok?
 Is the baby ok?
 Can you move?
 Are you hurt?
 Oh no, he’s bleeding!
 Someone call 911 quick!!”

 I looked at him and saw the blood dripping down his mouth.
 I squeezed my baby and just started crying uncontrollably.